Skip to content

 Facts about Villa Varda

-Owners of the Villa Varda changed over the years.
-Still, the most recognised development occurred in the second half of the 19th century when the well-off family of Carlo Marco Morpurgo bought the estate and followed the tradition of having an English garden around it.
+The owners of the Villa Varda changed over the years.
+Still, the most recognised development occurred in the second half of the 19th century, when the well-off family of Carlo Marco Morpurgo bought the estate and followed the tradition of having an English garden around it.

-For decades later, the Villa Varda was neglected until it came under the municipality of Brugnera.
-The villa was given the kiss of life.
-The Villa Varda is now immersed in a large green park—quite a scene to share on Instagram or Facebook to make you go viral!
+For decades, Villa Varda was neglected until it came under the municipality of Brugnera.
+Then, the villa was given the kiss of life.
+It is now immersed in a large green park—quite a scene to share on Instagram or Facebook to make you go viral!

 The Origin of the Name “Varda”

-The word “varda” is the Italian variant of “Warda” that was used in Germany in the Middle Ages.
+“Varda” is the Italian variant of “Warda” in Germany in the Middle Ages.
 It could be translated into “guard” in English as it was considered a guard post near the Livenza River.

 It is believed that a military construction once stood there to guard the area and roads, and that’s why it was given that name.
-That was before the Mazzoleni family bought the land and built their manor when the “Villa Varda” started to be used in reference to the place.
+That was before the Mazzoleni family bought the land and built their manor when the “Villa Varda” was used for the place.

 A Visit to the Di Villa Varda Park

 Stretching over 18 hectares, the park surrounding the Villa Varda is a mini Central Park, except it is in the Italian city of Brugnera.
-We are talking about numerous trees and long trails all over the park, where you can get a nice walk or an energetic jog while enjoying many picturesque sites as you go.
+Numerous trees and long trails all over the park mean you can take a nice walk or an energetic jog while enjoying many picturesque sites as you go.

-The park is lined by tall trees and contains 15 different species of plants.
-But what is really eye-catching are the avenues of lime trees, part of the geometric makeup of the park.
-Other native trees, such as cedar, pine, yew, hornbeam and elm, are found in this green-rich park.
+Tall trees line the park, which contains 15 different species of plants.
+But what is eye-catching are the avenues of lime trees, part of the park’s geometric makeup.
+Other native trees, such as cedar, pine, yew, hornbeam, and elm, are found in this green-rich park.

 The Livenza River Adds to the Picturesque Atmosphere

-The large park extends along the Livenza River, which runs through nearly one-third of the gardens, with a little inlet around the villa, offering a friendly, picturesque atmosphere.
-Now you have a touch of greenery and water that add to the spirits of the place, much to your relaxation!
+The large park extends along the Livenza River, which runs through nearly one-third of the gardens.
+A little inlet around the villa offers a friendly, picturesque atmosphere.
+Now, you have a touch of greenery and water that add to the spirits of the place, much to your relaxation!

 The Orangery for Bookworms